-You can share your ongoing broadcast with friends through various services you have connected to your Bambuser account.
+You can share your ongoing broadcast with friends through various services you have connected your Bambuser account to.
 We have another help page about connecting.
-Simply press the Share-button next to the red button to get a list of the connected services you can share your broadcast to, depending on if your broadcast is public or private.
+Simply press the share-symbol to get a list of available share options.

-While broadcasting, you can geotag your broadcast with your current location by clicking "get position", which will try to locate you based on your computer's Internet connection.
+While broadcasting, you can geotag your broadcast with your current location by clicking on the globe-symbol, which will try to locate you based on your computer's Internet connection.
 This only works in modern browsers, and the accuracy may vary depending on your computer and Internet connection type.

 You can also manually set or adjust the location for a broadcast on each broadcast page.
 Simply open the Overview tab on a broadcast page and drag the marker on the map to set the location.
 Zoom in on the map to set the location more accurately.

-You can remove geotags from your broadcasts on your Dashboard.
+You can remove geotags from your broadcasts on your channel page.

-You can close or open the chat in the broadcaster by clicking the Chat-button in the upper right corner.
+You can open the chat in the broadcaster by clicking the chat-symbol.
 You can moderate the chat by muting unwanted participants.
 Click on the name for a person to bring up their information, and click mute to prevent them from writing in your chat.

-You can adjust some advanced video and audio settings by clicking the Settings-button at the top right corner.
+You can adjust some advanced video and audio settings by clicking the Advanced settings